 JD has inspired many others to follow in his footsteps.
 Another New Zealand man, Jerram Watts, formerly a reporter in Wellington with 3 News, has also become an agent for rescuing girls enslaved not just in Thailand but throughout Asia.

 ‘Seeing JD’s passion made me jealous,’ he told a reporter for a newspaper in New Zealand lately.
 He warned that the life may not be suitable for everyone as ironically, it was essential that those involved in such activities not have a ‘hero complex’.
 ‘We need men whose hearts break for these girls.
 We’re after humble guys with strong convictions.
 You need to be mentally tough and emotionally stable,’ he says.

-Thai girls lead into prostitution by financial pressures
+Thai girls lead into prostitution by financial pressure

-Girl offered freedom from prostitution: ‘Don’t tease me’
+Girl on freedom from prostitution: ‘Don’t tease me’

-Chance ‘deep’ discussion after lunch leads to rescue mission
+Chance ‘deep’ discussion after lunch leads to mission

 Destiny Rescue was set up by Australian electrical contractor Tony Kirwan from Queensland.
 The inspiration for the project came during a deep discussion with a friend in 1998.
 ‘One day I had lunch with a mate of mine and, for whatever reason, got all deep and meaningful,’ Kirwan recalls.
 After a visit to Cambodia with his father the same year, he saw children with sores in a dump living without food or clothing.
 He recalls praying to God to help them but feeling a strong instinct to take action himself.
 His prayer to God rapidly turned into: ‘God have mercy on me if I don’t do something to help these kids.’

 Australian moved to Thailand to work as a volunteer